Water Authority Prevails in Litigation, Returns $80+ Million to Member Agencies

 100,000 Acre Feet of Water Per Year

 The Water Authority is entitled to approximately 100,000 acre-feet of additional MWD water annually – about twice the production of the $1 billion Claude “Bud” Lewis Carlsbad Seawater Desalination Plant.
 The court determined that MWD unlawfully under-calculated the Water Authority’s statutory water right.
-As a result of the recalculation, the Water Authority’s preferential right to MWD water increased from 18.53 percent to 24.22 percent in fiscal year 2018.
+As a result of the recalculation, the Water Authority’s preferential right to MWD water increased from 18.53 percent in fiscal year 2016 to 24.22 percent in fiscal year 2018.

 Illegal Rates Create Breach of Contract